firecmsco/firecms/website/docs/new_in_v2.md

   every `EntityCollectionView` in your instance, so you can create your component wrapping `EntityCollectionView` and setting is as the default.
 Or add your terms and conditions checkbox to the login screen.
-- Reference dialogs are now opened using the side dialog.
+- Reference dialogs are now opened using the side dialog, and you can create new entities directly from the reference selection view.

 ### Collections and schemas